 - As you go down, place your elbow to one side of the opponent’s grasped collar (your hand will be around his neck).
 You should avoid falling on your shoulder or allowing your opponent to compel you to do so since doing so would assist him in escaping from the back.

 - Now, Step on the opponent’s hip to adjust your hip position.
-Afterward, shift your leg over your hip in the direction of your other leg.
+Afterward, shift your leg over your hip toward your other leg.

 - After that, dart your arm beneath the opponent’s armpit and grab his pant nearby his knee.
 Once you’ve done that, take your upper leg outdoors and lie down on your back.

 - Finish the bow and arrow choke by pulling the opponent with your hands and pushing him with your leg.
-So, you’ll put enough pressure on the opponent’s neck that will force him to tap out or go to sleep.
+So, you’ll put enough pressure on the opponent’s neck to force him to tap out or go to sleep.

 Need further assistance!

-In the video instruction that follows, you will learn how to accomplish a bow and arrow choke submission from the back position in great detail.
-Have a good time!
+In the following video instruction, Lachlan Giles teaches you how to accomplish a bow and arrow choke submission from the back position in great detail.

 Wait!
-You will learn how to do the bow and arrow choke from various positions in the following sections.
+In the following sections, you will learn how to do the bow and arrow choke from various positions.
 In addition, you’ll know some fascinating facts about this particular jiu-jitsu strangle variation that you should be aware of before you try it.

 The bow and arrow choke is among the most effective BJJ chokes that necessitate using the opponent’s gi collar.
-Indeed, it’s highly effective jiu-jitsu strangle submission frequently entered from the back position.
-However, it may also be entered from the turtle, side control, and other BJJ positions.
+It’s a highly effective jiu-jitsu strangle submission frequently entered from the back position.

 Moreover, according to research, the bow and arrow choke will significantly pressure the opponent’s carotid arteries when executed correctly.
 As a result, this BJJ strangle submission falls into the same category as other gi chokes: the blood chokes.